cloudmesh-book/book-latex-2018/section/rest/swagger-labs.md

-REST Service Generation with Swagger {#c:swagger-codegen}
+REST Service Generation with Swagger
 ====================================

 In this subsection we are discussing how to use OpenAPI 2.0 and Swagger